Audi E-tron problems

 Vehicle year: 2022

 I have owned 5 different Audi/VW vehicles, including 2 EVs.
 The new VW ID4 has been great with no initial quality issues at 500 miles.
 However, my experience with the $105k Audi E Tron SUV has been less than ideal.
 While the minor paint issue was resolved after 3 separate visits, the MMI (Multi Media) has been a persistent problem.
 Despite the minimal maintenance required for EVs, I have had to take it in for service 4 times in the 14 months I have owned it.
 The Sirius XM and connection issue has been particularly frustrating, and even the Engineering Code did not help.
 I am disappointed that it has come to this, but I am considering other EV brands like MB or Lucid.
 On a positive note, the dealership has offered to repurchase the car after it spent 65+ days in the shop with no repair.
 Hey there!
 Just wanted to give you a heads up about Audi's repurchase offers.
 It's important to be careful because they may try to low-ball you and not cover all the costs, including collateral costs.
 It's definitely frustrating when you don't come out whole in the end and feel like you're getting screwed out of the equity you've built.
 In my experience, they paid me 38K for a car worth 56K and then resold it.
-It's not ideal, but hopefully this information helps you make the best decision for yourself!
+It's not ideal, but just something to keep in mind!

 Vehicle year: 2021